The Largest Rabbits in the World

 Rabbits are well known for being excellent pets, especially for children, as they can live either indoors or outdoors and are easily tamed.
-Rabbits are easy to litter train, just like cats.
-Cute and cuddly, there are around 300 recognized breeds of rabbit worldwide — from floppy-eared to straight-eared, long hair and short, there is something for everyone.
+Rabbits are easy to litter train, just like cats are.
+Cute and cuddly, there are over 100 recognized breeds of rabbit worldwide — from floppy-eared to straight-eared, with long or short hair, there is something for everyone.
 However, just how big can rabbits get?
-Dive in to discover the largest rabbits in the world as measured by weight!
+Dive in to discover the largest rabbits in the world as measured by weight.

 #9: English Lop